 Raina enjoyed early opportunities to perform professionally in productions that celebrated the opening of the Kennedy Center for Performing Arts in Washington , D.C. in the casts of, the then, newly-mounted New York City Opera Company’s production of Handel’s Opera “Ariodante”, and famed composer Leonard Bernstein’s theater piece, “ Mass”, commissioned by Jacqueline Kennedy for the opening production.
 The following year, Raina was a cast member in the touring company that took “Mass” to Philadelphia, and to the Metropolitan Opera in Lincoln Center for the Performing Arts in New York City.
 She was one of the performers on the original cast recording.

 Raina has been involved as a Jewish educator in the valley for over thirty years.
 In 1996, Rabbi Herring invited her to become the first cantorial soloist in the history of Temple Kol Ami–a position she held until retiring in 2015–where she worked with the students in the Early Childhood Center, providing music and Judaic programming for the children, teaching in the Religious School and with B’nei Mitzvah students, and officiating with the Rabbi at Shabbat.

 Most treasured of all project opportunities have been the creation of two sets of Torah covers (for holiday festivals and for the rest of the year), the ark valances, the holiday Torah table cover, and the cover for the Torahs when they are out of the ark during a service.

-Cantor Raina and her husband Bill have lived in Scottsdale since 1974 and have four adult children and six grandchildren.
+Cantor Raina and her husband Bill have lived in Scottsdale since 1974 and have four adult children and seven grandchildren.